EU states obstructing tax transparency

 Such information reveals who is behind schemes often used to hide cash from national tax coffers.

-"The EU has so far failed to respond to the Panama Papers," said Rachel Owens from the UK-based NGO Global Witness.
+"The EU has so far failed to respond to the Panama Papers," said Rachel Owens from the NGO, EU Global Witness office in Brussels.

 The next round of talks between the EU institutions on the AMLD is set to place next week.